8 Questions to Ask Before Day 1 of Daycare

 And, like with sleep and diapering, I recommend asking if feeding information is tracked and shared with you. (if your baby is fussy in the evening - or if you’re tracking milk supply - it’s helpful to know what they’ve eaten that day!)

-7. What are the options for communication during the day?
+7. What are the communication options during the day?

 Maybe pictures and updates are texted or emailed through the week.
 Maybe there’s an open invite to observe the classroom.
 Maybe staff only reach out to you if there is a question or concern.